TERREMEMBER/znbase/docs/content/stable/develop/realworld-apps/_index.md

     parent: develop
     weight: 580
 ---
-The following examples illustrate how real-world, end-to-end applications can be built using YugabyteDB and its ecosystem integrations with Apache Spark, Apache Kafka, Spring Boot and KairosDB, just to name a few.
+The following examples illustrate how real-world, end-to-end applications can be built using ZNbaseDB and its ecosystem integrations with Apache Spark, Apache Kafka, Spring Boot and KairosDB, just to name a few.

 <div class="row">
   <div class="col-12 col-md-6 col-lg-12 col-xl-6">